YuJames/CPP/README.md

 -compiling has 2 steps: (1)compiling and (2)linking;  http://stackoverflow.com/questions/5115556/c-using-namespace-and-include

 -put "include"s together, and THEN all "using"s; otherwise, a "using" allows "include"s below to bypass the qualifier

+#Navigating the Files

+-main.cpp runs example code for each topic-of-interest

+-each topic can have an additional appropriately-named file(s)

+-additional information can be found at the top those files